Karimunjawa Islands are definitely one of the most beautiful islands we have seen in Indonesia.

 If the ferry leaves at 7 AM it doesn’t necessarily mean that it will.
 It can leave earlier.
-You need to be at the harbor at the latest at 6.00 AM because the boat will leave once it is full.
-Both times our boat left at 6.30 😀
+You need to be at the harbour at the latest at 6.00 AM because the boat will leave once it is full.
+Both times our boat left at 6.30 instead of 7 AM.

-SNORKELING AND ISLANDS HOPPING FULL DAY TRIP WITH SUNSET IN KARIMUNJAWA ISLANDS
+SNORKELING AND ISLAND HOPPING DAY TRIP WITH SUNSET IN KARIMUNJAWA ISLANDS

 Our hosts from Ayu Hotel organized an awesome snorkeling trip for us.
 This trip was my absolute highlight on Karimunjawa.

 The snorkeling tour started at 9.00 AM and we came home after sunset, around 6.30 PM.
-We were on the boat with another couple, so we had plenty of room and paid 220.000 Rp.
+We were on the boat with only one other couple, so we had plenty of room and paid 220.000 Rp.

 We continued for about 5 minutes and reached GLEYANG ISLAND where we spent around 2 hours.

 THIS PLACE WAS SURREAL.
-AN ULTIMATE PARADISE.
 The water was incredible.
-Fine white sand and amazing turquoise water will leave you breathless.
+Fine white sand and amazing turquoise water left us breathless.
 I just couldn’t believe it.
 Also, the swing in the turquoise water kept me busy for some time.
 Well, I had to make some classy swing pictures 😀 After, we just lied in the shallow heavenly blue water.
 Seeing this island, I peacefully said: “Well, those 12 hours of terrible ride were definitely WORTH IT.”

-Here our captain grilled the fish on fire.
-Served with rice, vegetables and as dessert we got fresh fruits.
-I didn’t eat fish but still I was leaving this paradise with a full belly.
+Here our captain grilled fish.
+Served with rice, vegetables and as dessert, we got fresh fruits.
 I was really sad to leave this place.
 When the captain said that we have to return.
 I screamed.
 “Noooooo, just leave us here” 😀

 Warm water and beautiful turquoise water with incredible surroundings will make you come again.
 As we came in the morning, the water was very beautiful.
 However, in the afternoon, around 3 PM, more and more locals and tourists from Java come to the beach.